ajithcravi/Weather-App-V-2.0/README.md

 ## Working

-1. Open the index.html to start the application
+1. Open the project folder in code editor and type 'node server.js' in the terminal to start the application

 ![Home Screen](images/Home.png)